Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: INTRODUCTION

 \section{INTRODUCTION}

-Nonlinear Ordinary Differential Equations (ODEs) are a classical modeling tool for representing the behaviour of physical processes.
+Nonlinear Ordinary Differential Equations (ODEs) are a modeling tool for representing physical processes.
 The premise of this approach is that by studying the properties of solutions of the ODE, we may infer properties of the physical process.

 One of the most basic properties that a physical system may possess is stability.
-Various notions of stability have been proposed to characterize solutions of the system, including Lyapunov stability, asymptotic stability, input-to-state stability, etc; each of which establishes some asymptotic property of the solutions, and each of which can be verified by establishing the existence of a Lyapunov function with certain properties.
+Various notions of stability have been proposed to characterize solutions of the system, including Lyapunov stability, asymptotic stability, input-to-state stability, etc; each of which establishes some asymptotic behaviour of the solutions, and each of which can be verified by establishing the existence of a Lyapunov function with certain properties.

 However, while Lyapunov theory is well-established for basic properties such as asymptotic stability~\cite{clarke1998smoothaConverseAsymptotic_LF,teel2014converseLF,wei2022converseLF}, class-$\mcl{KL}$ stability notions~\cite{kellet2015converseLFs_survey,teel2000smoothConverseKL_LF,kellett2023TwoMeasureISS} and input-to-state stability properties~\cite{dashkovskiy2011ISS,efimov2024ISS,sontag1999IOSnotions,sontag2000IOS,krichman2001IOSS}, the Lyapunov framework for evaluating \textit{performance} of nonlinear systems is less well-developed.
-To see this, consider the case of linear ODEs, for which we have a variety of computational tests which can precisely determine performance metrics such as quadratic costs, $H_2$ norm and $H_\infty$ norm (see e.g.~\cite{boyd1994linear,scherer2000LMIs}).
+To see this, consider the case of linear ODEs, for which we have a variety of computational tests which can precisely determine performance metrics such as quadratic costs, $H_2$ norm, and $H_\infty$ norm (see e.g.~\cite{boyd1994linear,scherer2000LMIs}).
 Such quantitative metrics for performance are significant in that they provide bounds on sensitivity to factors such as disturbances, modeling errors, and changes in state.
 For nonlinear systems, by contrast, there are no computational algorithms which are known to be capable of precisely determining any metric of performance for any subclass of substantially nonlinear systems.